iarjunsk/light-4j-mongo-db-api/README.md

 ## TODO
 1. Error handling.
 2. Dynamic Content Loading using Json Placeholder.

-3. Java Docs.
+## GOOD TO HAVE

-## TRY OUT
+1. Java Docs.
-1. Running in debug mode.
+2. Running in debug mode.
-2. Upgrade to 1.6x.
+3. Upgrade to 1.6x.